 There would of course still be small policy fees here and there from the plan but at least you still keep the coverage for the next few years (without needing to pay anything).

-Even when you cash out, you could still invest it somewhere else and “break-even” somewhere else.
+When you cash out from your plan, you could still invest it somewhere else and get returns.

-Many are still marketing the ILP.
-If you are buying a maternity plan today, I suggest buying one that is purely maternity coverage without the ILP or one which bundles with a whole life plan.
+If you are buying a maternity plan today, I'd suggest buying one that is purely maternity coverage without the ILP or one which bundles with a whole life plan.